Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Introduction

-However, these works were more motivated by specific problems in analysis with (semi-)competing risks, rather than providing a comprehensive understanding of the five strategies proposed by ICH E9 (R1) with time-to-event outcomes.
-Indeed, the medical community is calling for a comprehensive and rigorous approach to following the ICH E9 (R1) in the context of time-to-event data \citep{kahan2020treatment, cro2022evaluating}.
-It is important to guide clinical practitioners to define, estimate, infer, and interpret the estimands under the strategies from a causal perspective.
-In this paper, we study the case where there is a time-to-event primary outcome and a possible time-to-event intercurrent event.
+However, these works were more motivated by specific problems in analysis with (semi-)competing risks rather than providing a comprehensive understanding of the five strategies proposed by ICH E9 (R1) with time-to-event outcomes.
+Indeed, the medical community is calling for a thorough and rigorous approach to following the ICH E9 (R1) in the context of time-to-event data \citep{kahan2020treatment, cro2022evaluating}.
+It is essential to guide clinical practitioners in defining, estimating, inferring, and interpreting estimands under the strategies from a causal perspective.
+In this paper, we examine the scenario where a time-to-event primary outcome event and a potential time-to-event intercurrent event coexist.
 We describe the time-dependent causal estimands under the five strategies in ICH E9 (R1) for time-to-event outcomes.
-We provide nonparametric estimation, inference and hypothesis testing methods in RCT with independent censoring by adopting methodologies in survival analysis.
+We provide nonparametric estimation, inference, and hypothesis testing methods in RCT with random censoring by adopting methodologies in survival analysis.
 Finally, we illustrate these five strategies using a real-world clinical trial, the LEADER (Liraglutide Effect and Action in Diabetes: Evaluation of cardiovascular outcome Results) Trial \citep{marso2016liraglutide}.
-The proposed estimation methods are easily implementable, and are applicable to studying various scientific questions of interest.
-The insights of our proposed framework can be easily extended to accommodate multiple types of intercurrent events by combining strategies for each intercurrent events.
+The proposed estimation methods are easily implementable and are applicable to studying various scientific questions of interest.
+The insights of our proposed framework, which involves intervening on cause-specific hazards, can be easily extended to accommodate multiple types of intercurrent events by combining strategies for each intercurrent event.
 Studies of multiple endpoints and combining strategies to address multiple intercurrent events can help practitioners understand treatment effects more comprehensively.